bogdan-szabo-sociomantic/ocean-1/script/Makd.README.rst

 ====

-Makd (pronounced "maked") is a GNU Make library/framework based on Makeit_, adapted for D and in particular to Sociomantic's projects layout.
+Makd (pronounced "maked") is a GNU Make library/framework based on Makeit_, adapted for D and in particular to Sociomantic's projects layout (although when possible the dependency on these conventions are kept as minimal as possible).

 It combines the power of Make and rdmd to provide a lot of free functionality, like implicit rules to compile binaries (only when necessary), tracking if any